-Monitoring: Post-construction field data has already been collected and assessed once for the velocity and depth parameters.
-Progress to dynamic equilibrium (DE) will be determined upon collection of channel survey bathymetric data.
-Monitoring will end if the site has reached DE, and all HSI scores and AAHUs will be deemed final.
+Construction was completed in April 2015.
+Post-construction depth and velocity field data have already been collected once, and applied to the latest mitigation assessment.
+Progress to dynamic equilibrium (DE) will be determined after an additional bathymetric channel survey is performed (2018 or 2019).
+If the site has reached DE, velocity field data will be collected and all HSI scores and AAHUs will be deemed final.
 If the site has not reached DE, it will continue to be monitored and will be reassessed after periodic channel surveys are performed and provide updated bathymetry.
-Once the site has reached DE, velocity field data will be recollected and reassessed.
+Once the site has reached DE, post-construction velocity field data will be recollected and reassessed.